dummy-ilh/MINE/Regression/LR/Ch10_Heteroscedasticity.md

 Comparing to $\chi^2_2$ at $\alpha=0.05$ (critical value $\approx5.99$, with $df=p=2$ predictors): since $1.85 < 5.99$, **we fail to reject homoscedasticity** — no formal evidence of heteroscedasticity in this dataset.
 (As with earlier small-sample tests in this curriculum, a 5-observation dataset has very low power to detect anything — this result should be read as "no signal detected here," not "homoscedasticity is confirmed.")

+**Walking through the result in plain words:** we took the squared mistakes and tried to explain them using hours studied and practice tests.
+Those two predictors managed to explain about 37% of the variation in the squared mistakes ($R^2_{aux}\approx0.370$) — which sounds like *something*, but once you account for how little data we have (only 5 points), that level of "explaining power" isn't strong enough to be confident it's a real pattern rather than coincidence.
+The test statistic (1.85) falls well short of the threshold (5.99) needed to call it significant. **Important nuance stated honestly:** this doesn't prove the errors are equally noisy everywhere — it just means this tiny dataset didn't give us enough evidence either way.
+With only 5 data points, almost nothing would pass this test convincingly.

 ---

 ## 10.3 White's Test — A More General Alternative